estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 overlay was triggered.

-But with the committed interstitial pattern, there’s no in-progress navigation request to un-pause: we completed the navigation.
-The general pattern we follow instead is to modify some state to record the bypass, and then reload the page;
-the reload picks up the modified state, causing Chrome to suppress the interstitial and load the page normally.
+But with the committed interstitial pattern, there’s no in-progress navigation request to un-pause; we already completed the navigation.
+The general pattern we follow instead is to modify some state to record the bypass, and then reload the page; the reload picks up the modified state, causing Chrome to suppress the interstitial and load the page normally.

 This reload approach might sound a little hacky at first, but it’s actually